cenweizhang/cenweizhang.github.io/_pages/about.md

 title: about
 permalink: /
 subtitle: >
-  "To seek and to understand is the meaning of life."
+  To seek and to understand is the meaning of life.
-  — In tribute to the Nomai, *Outer Wilds*

 profile:
   align: right